TheCyberFairy/http-packet-walkthrough-wireshark/README.md

 # Wireshark Lab: How Websites Work (HTTP GET)

 In this lab, I used Wireshark to trace a full HTTP GET request and response between my virtual machine and the website `neverssl.com`.
-The goal was to understand how web traffic works—from the DNS query and TCP handshake to the HTML payload being sent back by the server.
+The goal was to understand how web traffic works, from the DNS query and TCP handshake to the HTML payload being sent back by the server.
 To avoid browser redirects to the HTTPS version of the site, I had to use PowerShell as a “backdoor” method for sending a plain HTTP request that Wireshark could capture.

 ---